‘Write kindness in marble; your injuries in dust.’

 ‘Where do my racist thoughts come from?
 What is it that I fear?
 Or resent?’

-Discovering your deeper concerns will diminish their hold on you.
+Discovering your deeper concerns will loosen their hold on you.

-Remind yourself of that.
-Remind yourself that you have every right to be angry, but you are obliged to find a healthy way to express it.
-That means: no self-blame, no self-insults.
+This tip has its own chapter, ‘Be Angry With Yourself‘.
+In short, you have every right to be angry, but find a healthy way to express it.
+No self-blame, no self-insults.
 You will fulfil the urge to be self-critical without actually being self-critical.
-You can learn from the incident without beating yourself up.

 ‘When you have a negative thought say to your brain: ‘Poor brain, you’re frustrated,’ or ‘Goodbye, Thought.’